This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine flour, garlic powder and salt & pepper.
+• Combine flour, garlic powder, salt, and pepper.
 Toss beef in flour mixture.

 • Add beef broth and red wine while scraping up any brown bits in the pan.